imagej/imagej.github.io/pages/2012-03-09_-_Auto-synchronizing_repositories.md

 job](http://jenkins.imagej.net/view/Synchronizers/job/ImageJ-synchronizer/)
-to synchronize the ImageJ repositories with each other, using {% include github org='scijava' repo='scijava-scripts' path='git-synchronizer.sh' label='this' %}.
+to synchronize the ImageJ repositories with each other, using {% include github org='scijava' repo='scijava-scripts' path='git-synchronizer.sh' label='this script' %}.
 Sadly the script is a little more complex than I hoped, but it does the job reliably and to be honest, it is a little more tricky than I first thought: when there are updates from only one of the repositories, they should be forced.
 However, there might be contradicting updates in which case nothing may be forced.
 Of course, such a script—especially when it is a little more complex than the author hoped—also has to take precautions not to be overzealous in